anthonygauthier/MySimpleORM/README.md

 ### Database-side guidelines

 1. The names of your table are going to be the names of your object classes in PHP.
 Therefore, a table named "Users" will refer to the class "Users".
-2. Make sure that your primary keys all start with "ID".
+2. Make sure that your primary keys all start with "ID" following by the table's name.
 For instance; "IDUsers".
+(For simplicity's sake; bound to change, might just go and search for the primary key instead)

 ### Application-side setup